Skip to main content

 • Earlier follow-up for higher-risk patients.
 Women with hypertensive disorders of pregnancy (preeclampsia, gestational hypertension) need a blood pressure check 7 to 10 days postpartum, not at 6 weeks.
 Postpartum strokes most commonly happen in the first 10 days after discharge.

 • A comprehensive visit by 12 weeks.
-Not just at 6 weeks.
+The thorough exam moves past the traditional 6-week mark.

 • Ongoing care through the first year.
 Linking back into primary care for management of any conditions that emerged or persisted (hypertension, diabetes, mood disorders).